eohne/YFinance.jl/README.md

 ## Precompilation

 ### Version 0.1.8
 Precompilation of the `get_prices` function.
 This has caused precompilation hangs for Julia 1.10 and 1.11 - package typically still precompiles but takes long and gives warnings.
-One user at least has reported errors.
 Note precompilation also does not work if you require to set a proxy to access the internet.

 To Install this version enter the package mode by entering `]` in the REPL and run the following command:
 ```julia